Episodes

 12. Stages of Fire

-How Philadelphia'a many theater fires in the 1800s affect the physical environment of plays, even today.
+How Philadelphia's theater fires in the 1800s affected the physical environment that we experience plays in today.

 Episode page